Susan Pinel: Political career

-She was re-elected in the 2018 general election on 16 May 2018, receiving 1,499 votes.
+She was re-elected again in the 2018 general election on 16 May 2018, receiving 1,499 votes (31.4%).
 On 6 June 2018, she was named by the Chief Minister, Senator John Le Fondré, as his ministerial nominee for Minister for Treasury and Resources.
 She was elected unopposed the following day.
-In 2020, she backed a proposal to amend the tax code to remove a provision from 1928 which considered a wife's income to belong to her husband and did not allow a woman to speak to Revenue Jersey about tax matters without her husband's permission.
+In 2020, she backed a proposal to amend the tax code to remove a provision from 1928.
+The provision considered a wife's income to belong to her husband, and did not allow a woman to speak to Revenue Jersey about tax matters without her husband's permission.

 In July 2021, she joined the Jersey Alliance, a new centre-right political party which was founded by Chief Minister Le Fondré and Deputy Gregory Guida.
 She chose not to stand for re-election in the 2022 general election held on 22 June 2022.
 She was replaced as Minister for Treasury and Resources by Ian Gorst.

 Personal life

-Pinel is a chairman of Brig-Y-Don Children’s Charity and a governor of Le Rocquier School.
+Pinel is a chairman of Brig-Y-Don Children’s Charity, and she is a governor of Le Rocquier School.
 Her cousin is fellow Jersey politician Mark Boleat.